ClearBlade/dropbox-integration/Readme.md

 4. Can use the library method `DropboxLib.GetFile` to fetch file contents.
 5. An example code service `FetchDropboxAsset` implements the same.

+## Usage
+The DropboxLib provides user with a method to get contents of file using the filename.
+It does so under the assumption that the file name exists in the collection with a valid Url.

+To test call `FetchDropboxAsset` with relevant parameters as an Authenticated User.

+##Assets

+### Code Services

+* `FetchDropboxAsset` - Fetch the contents of an access-controlled Dropbox Resource

+### Collections

+* `dropbox_resources` - Stores key/value pairs of filenames and their respective URLs in Dropbox

 ## API

 <a name="DropboxLib"></a>